micromentor-team/mentoring-flutter-app/README.md

 Simulator, etc.) and then click on the `Run main.dart` button to build and the run the app on that platform.
 Shortcut : `Control + R` (macOS).

-### Run Widgetbook

-In Android Studio, select `Edit Configurations` in the Run menu.
-Copy configurations of main.dart and edit name as `widgetbook`.
-Edit `Dart entrypoint` to the path of your Widgetbook's main.dart.
-For e.g.
-`mm_flutter_app/widgetbook/main.dart` at the place of `mm_flutter_app/lib/main.dart`.

-Or to run from terminal, execute `flutter run -t widgetbook/main.dart`.

 ### Run Tests